 Reading time: minutes

 Cognitive Processing Therapy (CPT) is an evidence-based treatment for posttraumatic stress disorder (PTSD).
 This means that it has been studied by researchers and found to be effective in treating PTSD.
 Most people who complete CPT show a noticeable improvement in PTSD symptoms.
-CPT typically takes 8-14 sessions, but this can vary from person to person.
+CPT typically takes 12 weekly sessions, but this can vary from person to person.

-What Is CPT?
+What happens in CPT?

-CPT has four main parts:
+CPT has 4 main parts:

 1. Education about PTSD and CPT